New Hot Water Heater Installation Guide & Condo Inspection Tips

-To start your inspection of a new water heater installation in a Chicago condominium you have to determine what type of a water heater you actually have.
+To start your inspection of a new water heater installation in your condominium or home you have to determine what type of water heater you actually have.

 The following water heater installation guidelines will most likely apply in any jurisdiction (please double check).
 The only difference or rather an addition would be water heater strapping and flexible gas connectors that are required in seismic areas.